WendyOira/Supervised-and-Unsupervised-ML/README.md

 # Supervised and Unsupervised Machine Learning in R

 ## *Unsupervised Machine Learning Dataset*
--  Both projects were carried out in R and knit to pdf with the Unsupervised ML project having 174 pages and the Supervised ML project having 77 pages
+   The Supervised ML project was knit to pdf and has 77 pages.
+The Unsupervised ML project was published to Rpubs because of its size.
+This is the link to the project http://rpubs.com/Wendy_Oira/882362

 ## *Define the question*